 ➡️ Install nests early enough for your pullets to get used to them before they start laying.

 Hens will lay eggs in just about anything, but if you don’t have any soft material inside you will end up with a lot of broken eggs.
 You should change your bedding fairly regularly, particularly if you notice any poop in the boxes.
 Leaving hens nesting in their own filth can breed harmful bacteria.

-Hemp Animal Bedding makes an ultra-comfortable bedding for your chickens along with insulating in cooler temperatures.
+Hemp Animal Bedding makes ultra-comfortable bedding for your chickens along with insulating in cooler temperatures.

 Sawdust is definitely discouraged.
-Sawdust in dangerous for your flock because it is very powdery and dusty, which can cause your girls respiratory problems, especially inside a sealed coop.
+Sawdust is dangerous for your flock because it is very powdery and dusty, which can cause your girl’s respiratory problems, especially inside a sealed coop.
 Sawdust isn’t particularly absorbent and is also prone to developing maggots.

 There are many different nesting boxes on the market.
 You can also use things you find around the home such as an old lawn mower catcher!

 Ready-made plastic laying boxes are generally the cheapest on the market.
 Great to keep pesky mites away, and being plastic makes them very easy to clean.
-The wall mounted boxes need be fixed low to start with.
+The wall-mounted boxes need to be fixed low to start with.
 As the pullets learn to lay, you can move them up the wall.
 Ours have a sloped roof to also prevent roosting and therefore being pooped on!

 Traditionally chicken keepers have used bought, or DIY plywood nesting boxes.
 These are definitely the sturdiest option.
 As long as you keep up with your pest treatment these are also ideal.
-They can be mounted up on legs, or on the floor of you coop.
+They can be mounted upon legs, or on the floor of your coop.

 The reality is your chickens will not mind what the nesting boxes are made from provided it meets their basic needs.